Career

 If you have any questions, please contact our recruiting team Kristin Rammler, Nadin Eckhardt and Michael Schur directly by phone or email (contact details can be found on our contact page).

-Initiative Application
+Speculative Application

 To give us a comprehensive picture of you and your career at first glance, we ask you to submit complete documents.
 This includes:

-• A cover letter with your salary expectations
+• A cover letter with your salary expectations and the earliest possible start date

 • A meaningful curriculum vitae with the corresponding certificates/certificates